olehbdn/csv-parser/README.md

 ## CSV Parser and Git Automation

-This application parsing `nginx.log` file to CSV form and automatically pushing parsed `.csv` file to Git repository using Docker
+This application parsing nginx.log files to CSV and automatically pushing parsed `.csv` file to Git repository using Docker

 ### Requirements